pgerke/homebridge-freeathome-local-api/README.md

 The changelog can be viewed [here](CHANGELOG.md).

+## Publishing

+This project uses npm Trusted Publisher authentication for secure package publishing.
+The release process is automated through GitHub Actions and does not require long-lived npm tokens.

+### Release Process

+1. Update the version in `package.json` and document changes in `CHANGELOG.md`
+2. Create a pull request targeting the `main` branch
+3. Once the PR is reviewed and merged, the release workflow automatically:
+   - Detects the version change
+   - Creates a GitHub release
+   - Builds the project
+   - Publishes to npm using OIDC authentication with provenance

 ## I found a bug, what do I do?

 I'm happy to hear any feedback regarding the plugin or it's implementation, be it critizism, praise or rants.
 Please create a [GitHub issue](https://github.com/pgerke/homebridge-freeathome-local-api/issues) or drop me an [email](mailto:info@philipgerke.com) if you would like to contact me.